-- 5 Hold the antenna handle set horizontally and make the measurement. - 6 The message disappears and the red line for the current antenna direction moves to the 0° line and overlaps to let you know that the initialization is done successfully. - 7 To obtain a Persistent RSSI value: - a Press the Trigger button located on the antenna handle.
+- 5 Hold the antenna handle set horizontally and make the measurement. - 6 The message disappears and the red line for the current antenna direction moves to the 0° line and overlaps to let you know that the initialization is done successfully. - 7 To obtain a Persistent RSSI value and direction: - a Press the Trigger button located on the antenna handle.

-Each time you press the physical button on the handle, a beep sounds and a power level of the received signal is plotted as a blue dot on the radar chart.
+A beep sounds and a power level of the received signal is plotted as a blue dot on the radar chart.
 Depending on the strength of the measured value, you may hear different tones of beeping.

-- b While panning the antenna horizontally to vary the angle of the direction, repeat pressing the TRIGGER button to obtain at least five points if you want to do the localization. - 8 To continuously obtain Persistent RSSI values: - a Press and hold the TRIGGER button located on the antenna handle to start a continuous measurement. - b Pan the antenna handle horizontally through the angle of 360 degrees you desire.
-A beep is sounded repeatedly to let you know that the measurement is continuing and measured values are plotted on the radar chart. - c Release the TRIGGER button to stop the continuous measurement. - 9 Tap Setup > Screen Mode Full/Map to change the display mode.
+- b While receiving the power level, you can also obtain the current direction of the antenna.
+Repeat pressing the TRIGGER button to obtain at least five points if you want to do the localization. - 8 To continuously obtain a Persistent RSSI values and direction: - a Press and hold the TRIGGER button located on the antenna handle to start a continuous measurement. - b A beep is sounded repeatedly to let you know that the measurement is continuing and measured values are plotted and lined on the radar chart. - c Release the TRIGGER button to stop the continuous measurement.